maybeizen/soulspace/frontend/readme.md

-# My Universe Frontend
+# Soulspace Frontend

-Frontend for My Universe, build with React and Vite.
+Frontend for Soulspace, build with Next.js.